Oranges are everyday human food items that some people give their pets. But can dogs eat oranges? Are oranges safe and healthy for dogs?

 You can also freeze small pieces of orange to give your dog a refreshing snack.

 Mix in other fruits, too.
-Blueberries and bananas also are healthy for dogs.
+Watermelon, strawberries, blueberries, and bananas are healthy for dogs.

 Just be sure to avoid grapes and raisins.